IgniteUI/indigo-design-docfx/en/patterns/scheduler.md

 ## Scheduler

-Use the Scheduler Symbol as presets to display Scheduler as part of project management, task management, meeting planner or e-mail application.
+Use the Scheduler Symbol as a preset to display Scheduler as part of project management, task management, meeting planner or e-mail application.
+Note that the Scheduler Symbol is just an interface illustrating a scheduler without any of the scheduling functionality.

 <img class="responsive-img" src="../images/scheduler.png" srcset="../images/scheduler@2x.png 2x" />